 A publication from the IOS education project, "A Multidisciplinary Consortium to Advance Genetic Counseling in Oncology."
-To access the full compendium of resources that support genetic counseling in Iowa, visit accc-cancer.org/iowa-genetic-counseling or scan this QR code.
+Learn more at accc-cancer.org/iowa-genetic-counseling.

-The lowa Oncology Society is the largest oncology professional organization in the state and comprises a powerful community of oncologists, nurse practitioners, physician assistants, pharmacists, and other multidisciplinary care providers involved in the treatment of patients with cancer.
-For more information, visit ios-iowa.com.
+Founded in 1992, the lowa Oncology Society is the largest oncology professional organization in the state.
+IOS comprises a powerful community of oncologists, nurse practitioners, physician assistants, pharmacists, and other multidisciplinary care providers involved in the treatment of patients with cancer.